.png)

 SCHOOL DESCRIPTION

-At the Linda Vista Innovation Center, the San Diego County Office of Education creates an environment where students can explore, create, and learn through hands-on interactive educational experiences.
+At the Linda Vista Innovation Center, the San Diego County Office of Education creates an environment where students can explore, create, and learn through hands-on, interactive educational experiences.
 Our innovation labs simulate work environments for students to learn and apply real-world skills in industries vital to the future of our regional economy.
-Utilizing data from the San Diego Workforce Partnership (SDWP), our labs focus on high priority career sectors, with the goal of keeping our students in San Diego once they graduate from high school with a job that offers a livable wage.
+Utilizing data from the San Diego Workforce Partnership (SDWP), our labs focus on high-priority career sectors, with the goal of keeping our students in San Diego once they graduate from high school with a job that offers a livable wage.

 Grounded in the RIASEC Assessment, students find potential career pathways that naturally align with their interests.
 When a student finds a potential career connected to their personality type and personal preferences, deeper interest and fulfillment result.
 During their visit to LVIC, students explore the RIASEC through hands-on lab experiences in the SDWP priority economic sectors.